carsonvt/ISCAMP/content/Structures/Alliances/ANZUS (Australia-New Zealand-United States Security Treaty).md

 ## Overview

 The ANZUS Treaty is a trilateral security agreement between [[Australia]], [[New Zealand]], and the [[United States]], signed in 1951 to promote military cooperation and collective defense in the Pacific.
-While originally a binding military alliance, political and nuclear policy disagreements led to the suspension of [[US-New Zealand]] military ties in the 1980s, effectively making ANZUS a [[Bilateral Alliances|bilateral alliance]] between Australia and the United States.
+While originally a binding military alliance, political and nuclear policy disagreements led to the suspension of [[US-NZ]] military ties in the 1980s, effectively making ANZUS a [[Bilateral Alliances|bilateral alliance]] between Australia and the United States.
 However, New Zealand remains a partner and engages in security cooperation with both nations.

 ## History